 Figure 10

+Biosafety Clearing-House

+This section of the BCH Central Portal provides links to information about development and operation of the BCH.

 Modalities of Operation

-The link for Modalities of Operation takes the user to a page which provides information about how the BCH functions and the roles of the institutions that participate in its establishment, maintenance and use.
+The link for Modalities of Operation takes the user to a page which provides information about the BCH functions and the roles of the institutions that participate in its establishment, maintenance and use.
+Notably in this page there are sections about “The role of the National Focal Points for the BCH” and the category of information that, at a minimum, the Biosafety Clearing-House has a role in providing access to.